exevil/sketch-grid-master/README.md

 # Sketch Grid Toggler
-Grid Toggler is a tiny Sketch plugin that fixes the long standing bug with switching grid and layout visibility for multiple artboards.
+Grid Toggler is a tiny Sketch plugin that fixes the long standing bug with toggling grid and layout visibility for multiple artboards.
+It also provides an easy way to toggle it for all artboards in document via single command.

 ![](http://i.dbv.ae/gqxn/gif.gif)